ishi12121/MANGADECK/README.md

 The script will generate two types of output:

-1. A JSON file named `mist-might-mayhem.data.json` containing all the scraped chapter data.
+1. A JSON file named `asurascans.json` or `drakescans.json` containing all the scraped chapter data.
 2. PDF files for each chapter, named `chapter_X.pdf` where X is the chapter number.

 ## Customization